 Who Needs To Measure Blood Pressure At Home?

 Annual blood pressure readings are recommended for all adults, but those with blood pressure issues such as hypertension will need to monitor their blood pressure more regularly.
-Other types of patients who may need to read blood pressure from home include:
+Other types of patients who should be measuring blood pressure from home include:

 How To Take Blood Pressure At Home

-In order to take blood pressure at home, one can buy and use a home blood pressure monitor.
+In order to measure your blood pressure at home, one can buy and use a home blood pressure monitor.
 For an accurate reading, one should adhere to the following guidelines from the American Heart Association:

 Sit Still: